RodolfoPelinson/PredatorIsolationStochasticity/Treatment Richness/Treatment-Richness.md

 #### First Survey

-First we get the estimated gamma diversity for each treatment for a sample size of four ponds.
+First we get the estimated total estimated number of species in each treatment for a sample size of four ponds.

 First we computed the number of species in each treatment for a similar number of sampled ponds and its respective 95% confidence interval